People who work in healthcare often deal with death, dying and bereavement as part of their job.

 People experience grief in different ways.
 Feelings of grief can come and go unexpectedly.
 Try to avoid judging someone if they react to a death in a different way than you would.

-Continue to talk about ways you can support each other as a team.
-Maintaining an understanding work environment with peer support reduces distress from grief and increases wellbeing.
+Talk about ways you can support each other as a team and reduce distress from grief.

 Grief and stress